StevePilcher/FitClub-MS4/media/files/Testing.md

 ### Profile App

-**User Story 9, 10**
+**User Story 9, 10, 11**

 1. My Profile page:
     1. RU clicks the link to the 'My Account' icon, followed by dropdown link 'My Profile'
     2. RU redirects to My Profile page
         - Displays centred with address details and order history side by side on desktop
+        - Displays centred with address details and order history centred on tablets
-        - Displays centred with address details and order history side by side on desktop
+        - Displays centred with address details and order history centred on mobiles devices
+    3. RU sees prepopulated forms with address
+    4. RU changes details in any/all form fields and submits
+        - Page refreshes
+        - Toast message displays correctly
+        - Form is now repopulated with updated data

+    *User profile images are currently disabled for production.
+Bug fixes are required now the media hosting has deployed to AWS S3.
+The Local development version has the ability to update user profile images*

+    5. RU clicks linked order numbers from history
+        - RU redirects to a the same checkout success page
+        - Order displays